bitcoin-sv/arc/doc/api.md

 {
   "type": "https://arc.bitcoinsv.com/errors/409",
   "title": "Conflicting tx found",
-  "status": 409,
+  "status": 466,
-  "detail": "Tx is valid, but there is a conflicting tx in the block template", "instance": "https://arc.taal.com/errors/123453", "txid": "string",
+  "detail": "Transaction is valid, but there is a conflicting tx in the block template", "instance": "https://arc.taal.com/errors/123453", "txid": "string",
   "extraInfo": "string"